applied-systems-biology/J2O/README.md

 apt-get install -y redis-server service redis-server start
 ```
-Then, as the omero-web system user, edit the omero cache config to point to your redis server location:
+Then, **as the omero-web system user**, edit the omero cache config to point to your redis server location:
 ```bash
 omero config set omero.web.caches '{"default": {"BACKEND": "django_redis.cache.RedisCache", "LOCATION": "redis://127.0.0.1:6379/0"}}'
 ```
 >⚠️ **Be sure your omero setup does not depend on other caching methods** ⚠️

-### Step 4 - Install JIPipeRunner
+### Step 3 - Install JIPipeRunner
 Run the bash script as omero-web with sudo privileges or as root:
 ```bash
 sudo bash installJIPipeRunner.sh